Sensory-Cloud/cpp-sdk/README.md

 The `TokenManger` template class handles requesting OAuth tokens when necessary.
-It utilizes an `OAuthService` to request new tokens when the local ones expire, and also utilizes a `Keychain` implementation to securely store tokens.
+It utilizes an `OAuthService` to request new tokens when the local ones expire, and also utilizes a `SecureCredentialStore` implementation to securely store tokens.
 All secure services require a reference to a token manager.

 ```c++
 // Create a configuration specific to your tenant and device.